Channel Islands Hiking.mp4

 Two hikers on the Potato Harbora and Cavern Point hike at Channel Islands National Park Santa Cruz Island

 This is a prime spot for whale watching.
 Keep an eye out the island scrubjay, the only endemic species of bird found in the Channel Islands.
 Scan the grassland for the famed island fox, found nowhere else in the world.
 They’re super cute!
 And very clever.
 (Chonkers is the celebrity fox in these parts.)
-While they’ll try to snag your trail-mix if you set down your backpack too long, do not feed them any under circumstances (that’s a major party foul).
+While they’ll try to snag your trail-mix if you set down your backpack too long, do not feed them (that’s a major party foul).

 island fox on Santa Cruz Island at Channel Islands National Park of Ventura County Coast